 Large trees began to fall from the weight of the water and saturated soil.
 The trees in my neighborhood fell away from the homes they had graced for decades.
 It was as if a Tree Whisperer had come through the area and asked them to be graceful in their very last moments.

 Cleanup along the Texas Gulf Coast will take months.
 Many small towns in south Texas need donations and manpower for cleanup and rebuilding.
 If they don’t get the help they need, those towns could disappear.

 The Most Vile Forms of the Human Race Come Out to Feast

 Vultures in the form of people have already descended upon south Texas to take advantage of unattended stores, empty homes, and hand outs.
-These bottom feeders are looking for free stuff, dirty construction contracts and they think they can take whatever is available.
+These bottom feeders were looking for free stuff, dirty construction contracts and take whatever is available.
 Homeowners in south Texas set up signs to warn looters.

 Flood victims have suffered enough and shouldn’t have to worry about protecting what little remains of their property.
 An elderly woman in Meyerland drowned in her home.
 Looters broke into her flooded home and stole items from the house, while her body was still in the water.
-Disasters bring out the worst in people, and they are capable of terrible evil.
+Disasters bring out the best and the worst in people, and Hurricane Harvey was no exception.

 Volunteers Made A Huge Difference in South Texas

 The volunteers, from within Texas and from other states are incredible people.
 They used their own gas, boats, tools and time to help Texans in a time of crisis.
 Hundreds of volunteers put themselves in harm’s way to rescue people and pets.
 I will never forget the people I’ve met, or lessons I’ve learned or the blessings I have come to appreciate from Hurricane Harvey.
 It is the will of the human spirit to overcome, and we will continue to overcome.
-This may be a new normal for us, and that’s alright.
+This may be a new normal for those of us on the Texas Gulf Coast, and that’s alright.